frace/kodi-overlay/README.md

 - Add an ebuild for a patched («quietboot») version of syslinux
 - Add an ebuild for XBMC fbsplash themes in media-gfx/

-Presumably a more recent list of todos can be found on the [project todo list][project-todo].
+Presumably a more recent list of todos can be found on the [project todo list][project-todo] at github.com.

 [project-todo]: https://github.com/frace/xbmc-overlay/issues?labels=todo